Privacy Act Systems - DOL/MSHA-22

 RECORD SOURCE CATEGORIES:

-Educational Policy and Development, National Mine Health and Safety instructors and students.
+Information contained in this system is obtained from Educational Policy and Development, National Mine Health and Safety instructors and individuals who receive training through MSHA.

 SYSTEM EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT: